XBraid/xbraid/docs/Examples.md

 difference stencil (\f$[-1;-1,4,-1;-1]\f$), scaled by mesh widths, and the PFMG solver is used for the solves required by backward Euler.
 Please see the hypre manual and examples for more information on the SemiStruct interface and PFMG.
-Although, the hypre specific calls have mostly been abstracted away in the code for this example, and so it is not necessary to be familiar with the SemiStruct interface for the purposes of understanding this example.
+Although, the hypre specific calls have mostly been abstracted away for this example, and so it is not necessary to be familiar with the SemiStruct interface for this example.

 This example consists of three files and two executables.